ryanbnl/randomstuff/README.md

 <Ryan: move this to a different proposal? it's orthogonal to data distribution although it will be required >

 Thirdly and finally, we wish to add an mechanism to the API which supports the dynamic discovery of DP3T endpoints for different jurisdictions or countries.
-This enables the implementations to support infection checking across borders - something which is required in places such as mainland Europe.
+This enables the implementations to support infection checking across borders - something which is required in places such as continental Europe.
 Especially around borders :)

 ## Operational setting